corespring/corespring-container/modules/docs/src/docs/components/index.md

 ### isScoreable

     /**
-     * Some components aren't may not be scoreable in certain scenarios.
+     * Some components may not be scoreable in certain scenarios.
      * If this isn't defined the container assumes isScoreable == true.
      * By not being scoreable, the components outcome will not be used to calculate the item's score.
      */